juso40/bl2sdk-mods/decent_console/readme.md

 - ctrl+delete to delete the next word
 - ctrl+left/right to move the cursor by word
 - auto-completion for commands by pressing tab
-- switch between suggestions with ctrl+up/down
+- switch between suggestions or history with up/down
+- suggestions will show up upon typing or ctrl+space
+- pressing escape will close the suggestions/history and clear the input

 ### Dev notes
 If you want your commands to be registered, simply use the sdks ``@command`` decorator.
 Thats it!